-SOR 104 SURGICAL OPERATING ROOM PRACTICUM

-(20, P5) 4 credits PREREQUISITES: SOR 100, SOR 101, and SOR 102 This course is the application of perioperative principles cation of the surgical operating room technician role.
+SOR 104 SURGICAL OPERATING ROOM PRACTICUM (20, P5) 4 credits PREREQUISITES: SOR 100, SOR 101, and SOR 102 cation of the surgical operating room technician role.
 Upon completion of the course, the student should be able to function as an entry-level surgical technologist in the operating room.